 “Alex Bomberg, CEO of International Intelligence Limited, looks at TSCM sweeps and discusses what you as a potential client or end-user need to know or the questions that you need to be asking”

-In this guide we cut though the technical speak and look at some of the latest equipment employed (as of June 2015), what a TSCM Sweep should include, look at present and future threats and dispel some myths surrounding eavesdropping.
+In this guide we cut though the technical speak and look at some of the latest equipment employed (as of June 2015), state what a TSCM sweep should include, look at present and future threats and dispel some myths surrounding eavesdropping.

-We should probably start by saying that there are many companies across the world offering TSCM Sweep services.
-Sadly there are very much two tiers of companies operating in this field; those that can and those that cannot.
-Sadly shinny websites do not tell the whole story about who can and who cannot provide a TSCM Sweep to a high level.
-Clients should, as always carry out due diligence when making the choice of what TSCM company to use.
-Once described to me as like choosing the right Dentist!
+We should probably start by saying that there are many companies across the world offering TSCM sweep services.
+Sadly, there are very much two tiers of companies operating in this field: those that can and those that cannot.
+Shiny websites do not tell the whole story about who can and who cannot provide a TSCM sweep to a high level.
+Clients should, as always, carry out due diligence when making the choice of what TSCM company to use; once described to us as like choosing the right dentist!

 Many companies make the mistake of employing people or firms that have “all the gear and no idea” or worse!

 How can you be an expert in counter espionage if you have never placed a bugging device in real world scenarios?
-That is one question you should be thinking about when looking at a “TSCM Expert” or TSCM service provider.
-Can they offer me the best possible advice and do they know what they are talking about?
+This is one question you should be thinking about when looking at a “TSCM Expert” or TSCM service provider; can they offer me the best possible advice and do they know what they are talking about?

 You need to employ a company that not only has the correct equipment, but who also have personnel who know what is and what is not possible when it comes to placing eavesdropping devices.